sdndklc/human-activity-recognition-project/README.md

-# Classification of Human Activity Recognition
+#Human Activity Recognition

-This repository includes classification of human activity recognition using data taken from smartphone.
+This repository includes classification of human activity by using data taken from smartphone.

 This dataset contains 7 activity, 10300 samples and 561 smartphone data.